 1. Appropriate accommodations: English Learners must be provided appropriate accommodations and not be barred access or participation in CTE programming or activities due to the lack of development of their English language skills.
 Guidance and technical assistance are provided in the current Supporting Students with Limited English Proficiency: Recruitment Super Strategies.
-41 These documents will be updated by the start of SFY 2021.
-ISBE will explore partnerships between now and April of 2022 to increase career and technical education opportunities within the Illinois Migrant Education Program (MEP).
-The goal of MEP is to reduce the impact of educational disruptions and other challenges faced by migratory children and youth by providing supplemental educational and supportive services to migratory children.
+These documents will be updated by the start of SFY 2021.

-41 For additional information on Supporting Students with Limited English Proficiency, please access https://icsps.illinoisstate.edu/wp-content/uploads/2016/10/LEP-Reruit-and-retention-1.pdf.
+&lt;sup>41 For additional information on Supporting Students with Limited English Proficiency, please access https://icsps.illinoisstate.edu/wp-content/uploads/2016/10/LEP-Reruit-and-retention-1.pdf.